Watch and Learn

 What is the difference between an electronic indicator (also known as a volumetric pour indicator) and the volumetric fill filter change indicator?

 The electronic or volumetric pour filter change indicator measures the number of pours out of the pitcher, while the volumetric fill indicator measures the number of times you fill water into the reservoir.
-Learn how to reset and read your indicator here [link to how do I read/reset indicator].
+Learn how to reset and read your indicator here.

 How do I know what kind of filter change indicator is on my pitcher?